Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 When using JSON body, the content type `application/json` is automatically set.

 #### XML body {#xml-body}

+XML body is used to set a literal XML as the request body.

 ~~~hurl
 # Create a new soapy thing XML body: